Kudai (KUDAI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Kudai Historical Price

-According to the latest data gathered on Kudai live price page, the current price of Kudai is 0USD.
-The circulating supply of Kudai(KUDAI) is 100.00B KUDAI , giving it a market capitalization of $2.02M.
+According to the latest data gathered on Kudai live price page, the current price of Kudai is 0.00001984USD.
+The circulating supply of Kudai(KUDAI) is 100.00B KUDAI , giving it a market capitalization of $1.98M.

 The Kudai Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of KUDAI based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.